75lb/command-line-args/README.md

 **Type**: `string`
 <a name=""></a>
 ###type
-an optional function (e.g. `Number` or a custom function) used to enforce type.
+an optional function (e.g. `Number` or a custom function) used as a setter to enforce type.

 **Type**: `function`
 <a name=""></a>